-Mr. Dinning is a corporate director and was appointed Chair of the Board of the Company on May 6, 2014.
+Mr. Dinning is a Corporate Director and was appointed Chair of the Board of the Company on May 6, 2014.
 Mr. Dinning serves as Board Chair of Western Investment Company and as a director of various other private companies and trusts.
 He was Chair of the Board of Western Financial Group Inc., a company engaged in insurance and investment from 2005 to 2017, was Chair of the Board of Liquor Stores N.A. from 2011 to 2017 and was a Senior Executive of TransAlta Corporation from 1997 to 2004.
 Prior to that Mr. Dinning held several key positions during his 11 years as a member of the Legislative Assembly in Alberta, including Provincial Treasurer from 1992 to 1997.
 He is a Member of the Order of Canada and a Fellow of the Institute of Corporate Directors.
 He is Chancellor Emeritus of the University of Calgary.

 Mr. Hedges is a Corporate Director.
-He was Chief Executive Officer of Russel Metals Inc. from May 12, 2009 to his retirement on May 2, 2018.
+He was Chief Executive Officer of Russel Metals Inc. from May 12, 2009, to his retirement on May 2, 2018.
 Mr. Hedges was Chief Financial Officer of the Company from 1994 until his appointment to Chief Operating Officer on February 18, 2008.
 His business career encompassed the positions of Chief Financial Officer, President and Chief Executive Officer of Gandalf Technologies, as well as Chief Financial Officer of Teleglobe Inc., both companies were involved in the Canadian international telecommunications industry.
+Mr. Hedges is currently a director of Black Diamond Group Limited.